-The rain chances are about to pick up.
-Watch Weather on the Nines for the latest forecast.
+Finally, the weather is about to change.
+Watch Weather on the Nines for the details.

 Jason Lanning, Reporter